Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Dogs can be great companions for people living in the countryside who have livestock, including goats.
-While some keep them as pets, others use them as guardians, which is why it’s essential that they get along with other animals around them.
+Dogs can be great companions for those living in the countryside with livestock, including goats.
+While some keep them as pets, others use them as guardians, which is why they must get along with other animals around them.
 If you have goats and are thinking about getting a dog, you’re probably wondering how they’ll get along.

 Do Goats Get Along With Dogs?